minimo6caracteres/tyron/README.md

 Are you worried about how companies use your data?
 Do you believe that digitalization can improve our democracy and financial systems?

 Then, tyron is the solution for you.

-Tyron aims to counteract some of the modern issues of who owns your data and how it's used.
-Unfortunately, we users have very limited control of how much and to which extent our private information is being processed.
+Tyron aims to counteract some of the modern issues of who owns your data and how they use it.
+So far, we users don't have enough control of how much and to which extent third parties process our private information.
+That's about to change.

-The tyron.network wants to grant the power of data ownership to you, the end-user.
-Empowering you to have control over your data.
+The tyron.network will grant the power of data ownership to you, the end-user, empowering you to have control over your data.

 But why do we need more data protection?
 And how is tyron specifically going to solve that?